ITU-BDSA23-GROUP27/Chirp/docs/report.md

 Playwright will automatically fill in the information and sign in - if successful, it will redirect you to the homepage and continue doing the rest, otherwise the test will fail if the authentication is rejected.

-2. In case you have made too many GitHub request, the reauthorization page may appear instead
+2. In case you have made too many GitHub request, the reauthorization page may appear instead.

 <!-- image of GitHub reauthorization page -->
 ![GitHub reauthorization page](images/GitHub_Reauthorization_SeedDB.png)

 In that case, you will have to manually click the authorize button.

 3. Upon signing in, there might be a situation where you will be asked to authenticate via the mobile GitHub Authentication app.
 This shouldn’t happen by default, but it could still happen as we have encountered it before.
 Then you will have to authorize it yourself from the phone (if the timer runs out on the UI test while trying to authenticate from your phone, you could increase the timer in UnitTest1.cs line 77 (currently set to 4 seconds)).

 In most cases, the first situation will occur where you are not required to do more other than running the test after configuring your login.